linbuer233/MetJl.jl/README.md

 ## Installation

-To install MetPyCalc.jl, you need to use Julia's package manager.
+To install MetJl.jl, you need to use Julia's package manager.
 Enter the following command at the Julia command line:

 ```julia
 pkg> add MetJl